 HubSpot and Salesforce are two of the most popular marketing and sales platforms in existence today.
-Naturally, each platform specializes in specific areas and provides unique benefits, leading to many companies integrating both platforms into their daily processes.Ensuring that HubSpot and Salesforce are connected and synced to share data between them is absolutely critical for maintaining a single customer view, avoiding confusing situations, and improving your marketing and personalization automation.
+Naturally, each platform specializes in specific areas and provides unique benefits, leading to many companies integrating both platforms into their daily processes.Ensuring that HubSpot and Salesforce are connected and synced to share data between them is absolutely critical for maintaining a single customer view, avoiding confusing situations, and improving your marketing campaigns and personalization automation.

 Unfortunately, due to differences in the two systems, many companies often find that the integration between them leads to some unintended consequences.
 They can’t always move, merge, reconcile, or alter data in the way that they would have liked.
 Certain data issues can also cause the sync between the two platforms to break, causing further data-related issues.
 Usually, companies don’t realize how cumbersome these issues can be until the integration is already in place.
 Then they are left scrambling for a solution.